In-House Beta Testing Silk

 I was leaving the Bike Friday factory and traveling home via a bike path that runs alongside a canal.

-I noticed that the water level of canal was high but didn’t think much of it.
+I noticed that the water level of the canal was high but didn’t think much of it.
 When I came to the first underpass, however, I was abruptly soaked from the knees down by a long stretch of water 7 inches deep.

 My rain gear didn’t hold up so well and my boots filled with water, but the Silk didn’t skip a beat.